Avandelta/Magicae/README.md

 `gh repo clone Avandelta/Magicae`

-If you want to download the release: follow this [tag](https://github.com/Avandelta/Magicae/releases/latest/download/72b13e15527a6cc1de141b455395d52f.zip).
+If you want to download the release: [see](https://github.com/Avandelta/Magicae/releases/latest).

 ## Contributing to Magicae